Welcome! You’ve arrived at the only little spot on the internet devoted solely to those who study historical fencing in New Haven, CT, USA.

 Ok, I’m very interested.
 Where can I learn more?

 If you want to get a better sense of the kind of thing that Historical Fencers do, take a look at this New York Times video on the subject.
+For a more local take, you might read this piece in New Haven’s own Daily Nutmeg.

 After that, contact us, and come to a class!
 You’ll be very welcome, whether you’re an experienced martial artist or a complete newcomer.